URL Filtering Use Cases

 Prevent credential phishing by enabling the firewall to detect corporate credential submissions to sites, and then control those submissions based on URL category.
 Block users from submitting credentials to malicious and untrusted sites, warn users against entering corporate credentials on unknown sites or reusing corporate credentials on non-corporate sites, and explicitly allow users to submit credentials to corporate and sanctioned sites.

 Enforce Safe Search Settings

 Many search engines have a safe search setting that filters out adult images and videos from search results.
-You can enable the firewall to block search results if the end user is not using the strictest safe search settings, and you can transparently enable safe search for your users.
+You can enable the firewall to block search results or transparently enable safe search for end users that are not using the strictest safe search settings.
 The firewall supports safe search enforcement for the following search providers: Google, Yahoo, Bing, Yandex, and YouTube.
 See how to get started with Safe Search Enforcement.